Dr. Richard Abels,

 death of Henry II of

-The most 'chivalrous' as well as artificial form taken by the tournament was the PAS D'ARMES, in which an individual knight would make the beau geste of setting up a pavilion on a cross-roads and challenge all who passed by to joust with them (parodied by the Black Knight episode in Monty Python).
+The most 'chivalrous' as well as artificial form taken by the tournament was the pas d’armes [passage or trial by arms], in which an individual knight would make the beau geste of setting up a pavilion on a cross-roads and challenge all who passed by to joust with them (parodied by the Black Knight episode in Monty Python and The Quest for the Holy Grail).
 An early form of the pas d'armes is described by Froissart.
-In March and April 1390 Marshal Boucicaut, the flower of French chivalry, and two of his companions, bored out of his mind by a truce with the English, took up residence for a month at St. Inglevert on the frontier betw Boulogne and the English held town of Calais.
+In March and April 1390 Marshal Boucicaut, the flower of French chivalry, and two of his companions, bored out of his mind by a truce with the English, took up residence for a month at St. Inglevert on the frontier between Boulogne and the English held town of Calais.
 Three months before this they had sent out herald announcing their intention to meet all challengers on any day except Friday.
 The challenger could choose to fight with either pointed or abated lances.
 Each contest was to last 5 tilts.
 Boucicaut set up four magnificent tents, one reserved for the opponent, and placed on the branches of an oak tree a shield with the coat of arms of the three French knights, a horn to summon them from their tents, and a supply of blunted and pointed lances.
 All one had to do was blow the horn, pick up a lance, and point to the coat of arms of the opponent that one wished to fight.
 In the course of a month, the three knights jousted against a total of 120 English knights and 40 knights from other lands.
 Froissart says that the French knights wounded many challengers, though they themselves emerged unscathed (and with a unmatched reputation for prowess and chivalry).

-that had distinguished itself on the Crusade of St. Louis.
-He served Philip the
+distinguished itself on the Crusade of St. Louis.
+He served Philip the Good of

 In Nov 1448 Lalaing announced that he would set up a pavilion on the